Icon

 Towards One Table: Bridging Australia’s Food Policy Futures

-Join Dr Rohan Nelson, Ben van Delden, and Andrew Henderson for a deep dive into three of Australia’s most influential food policy papers: Land of Plenty: Transforming Australia into a Food Superpower, the National Food Security Preparedness Green Paper, and Towards a State of the Food System Report.
+Join Dr Rohan Nelson, Ben van Delden, and Andrew Henderson for a deep dive into three of Australia’s most influential food policy papers: Land of Plenty: Transforming Australia into a Food Superpower, the National Food Security Preparedness Green Paper, and Towards a State of the Food System Report for Australia.

 This session will compare how these distinct frameworks – industry-led growth, national security, and systems-based governance – approach key issues like supply chain resilience and sustainability.
 We’ll explore where they align, where they diverge, and what it would take to build greater coherence in national food policy.
 The conversation will also ask: why are emerging sectors like alternative proteins still left out – and how can they be meaningfully integrated into future frameworks?